ros2/design/articles/cross_compilation_build_tools_design.md

 The main drawback of this approach is that using the default ARM compiler in the Docker image significantly slows down the compilation, which might be a burden for day-to-day development.
-By installing `qemu-user-static` in the present proposal, we are not only installing the qemu binaries to simulate an ARM32/64 processor, but also registering [binfmt_misc](https://en.wikipedia.org/wiki/Binfmt_misc) hook in the local machine.
-That means that every time a program will start, if it is for a platform that qemu supports, the binary will automatically run through qemu.
+By installing `qemu-user-static` in the present proposal, we are not only installing the QEMU binaries to simulate an ARM32/64 processor, but also registering [`binfmt_misc`](https://en.wikipedia.org/wiki/Binfmt_misc) hook in the local machine.
+That means that every time a program will start, if it is for a platform that QEMU supports, the binary will automatically run through QEMU.
 In practice, it lets you run ARM binaries on your X86 instance, as it is done implicitly through Docker when building the base image.
-The problem is that qemu is ~10x slower than normal execution, but the present proposal limits the qemu usage to building the base image (which is unavoidable), and uses compilers for the target platform running natively the rest of the time.
+The problem is that QEMU is ~10x slower than normal execution, but the present proposal limits the QEMU usage to building the base image (which is unavoidable), and uses compilers for the target platform running natively the rest of the time.